mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Key features

-- **Third-party date library support:** The Date and Time Pickers include support for many of the most popular date libraries, so you can pick whichever you prefer.
+- **Third-party date library support:** All components include support for many of the most popular date libraries, so you can pick whichever you prefer.
 - **Localization:** The Pickers are optimized for use anywhere in the world, with support for all variations on date and time formatting.

 #### Ideal use cases

 - Forms requiring date and time input from the user
+- Booking apps using date and time ranges.
+- Enterprise apps using advanced date and time validation and constraints.
-- Apps built with MUI Core libraries that need advanced functionality
+- Apps built with MUI Core libraries using date and time functionality.

 ## MUI Toolpad